wangershi/analyzeChineseFund/README.md

 So the question is, how can we estimate?

+### can we count the net value by count its portfolio?
 For a fund, we count the net value by count its portfolio (deposit, bond and some stocks).
 But there are two difficulties to get the porfolio in all days.
  - The fund managers publish the statements regularly, e.g., three months.
 We can't get the fortfolio between the publishing date
  - The fortfolio in the publishing date is different with the fortfolio in statements, but we don't konw the exact date